robotdestroy/Framer-Snippets-Library/readme.md

 Use these to trigger events from drag actions.
 Position reports back the current drag position, use it to trigger events when you drag an object into a trigger area.

+## Layers

+- Sub Layer
+- Video Layer
+- Destroy Layer

+## Layer Properities

+Use these to effect your layers.

+- Blur
+- Border
+- Center
+- Circle Shape
+- HTML
+- Image
+- Name
+- Saturation
+- Shadow
+- Style
+- Place Before & Behind
+- Bring To Front & Send To Back

 ## Scroll

+### Position

 Reports back scroll position.
 You can use this to trigger events that need to occur at certain positions of a scrollLayer.

+### Direction Lock

+Locks scrolling to one direction at a time

+### Velocity

+Reports back velocity of scroll.

 ## Simple Click and Touch